Zhuangzi (Chuang-Tzu, 369—298 B.C.E.)

 The earliest of the interpreters of Zhuangzi’s philosophy are of course his followers, whose commentaries and interpretations have been preserved in the text itself, in the chapters that Liu Xiaogan ascribes to the “Shu Zhuang Pai,” chapters 17 to 27.
 Most of these chapters constitute holistic developments of the ideas of the Inner Chapters, but some of them concentrate on particular issues raised in particular chapters.
 For example, the author of Chapter 17, the Autumn Floods, elaborates on the philosophy of perspective and overcoming boundaries that is discussed in the first chapter, Xiao Yao You.
 This chapter develops the ideas in several divergent directions: relativism, skepticism, pragmatism, and even a kind of absolutism.
 Which of these, if any, is the overall philosophical perspective is not easy to discern.
 The author of chapter 19, Da Sheng, Mastering Life, takes up the theme of the cultivation of the wisdom of embodied skill that is introduced in chapter 3, Yang Sheng Zhu, The Principle of Nurturing Life.
 The author of chapter 18, Zhi Le, Utmost Happiness, and chapter 22, Zhi Bei You, Knowledge Wanders North, continues the meditations on life and death, and the cultivation of meditative practice, that are explored in chapter 6, Da Zong Shi, The Vast Ancestral Teacher.

-The third main group, whose interpretation has been preserved in the text itself, is the Huang-Lao school, an eclectic school whose aim to is promote an ideal of mystical rulership, influenced by the major philosophical schools of the time, especially those that recommend a cultivation of inner potency.
+The third main group, whose interpretation has been preserved in the text itself, is the Syncretist school, an eclectic school whose aim to is promote an ideal of mystical rulership, influenced by the major philosophical schools of the time, especially those that recommend a cultivation of inner potency.
+They may or may not be exemplary of the so-called ‘Huang-Lao’ school.
 They scoured the earlier philosophers in order to extract what was valuable in their philosophies, the element of the dao that is to be found in each philosophical claim.
-In particular, they sought to combine the more ‘mystically' inclined philosophies with the more practical ones to create a more complete dao.
+In particular, they sought to combine the more ‘mystically’ inclined philosophies with the more practical ones to create a more complete dao.
 The last chapter, Tian Xia, The World, considers several philosophical schools, and comments on what is worthwhile in each of them.
-Zhuangzi’s philosophy is here characterized as "vast," “vague,” “outrageous,” “extravagant,” and “reckless”; he is also recognized for his encompassing modes of thought, his lack of partisanship, and his recklessness is acknowledged to be harmless.
+Zhuangzi’s philosophy is here characterized as “vast,” “vague,” “outrageous,” “extravagant,” and “reckless”; he is also recognized for his encompassing modes of thought, his lack of partisanship, and his recklessness is acknowledged to be harmless.
 Nevertheless, it is stated that he did not succeed in getting it all.

 Perhaps the most important of the pre-Qin thinkers to comment on Zhuangzi is Xunzi.
 In his “Dispelling Obsessions” chapter, anticipating the eclecticism of the Huang-Lao commentators of chapter 33, he considers several philosophical schools, mentions the corner of ‘truth’ that each has recognized, and then goes on to criticize them for failing to understand the larger picture.
 Xunzi mentions Zhuangzi by name, describes him as a philosopher who recognizes the value of nature and of following the tendencies of nature, but who thereby fails to recognize the value of the human ‘ren’.
 Indeed, Zhuangzi seems to be aware of this kind of objection, and even delights in it.
 He revels in knowing that he is one who wanders off into the distance, far from human concerns, one who is not bound by the guidelines.
 Perhaps in doing so he corroborates Xunzi’s fears.